BoussetaR/Project2/README.md

 ## Running the code

-- You should start by downloading the data from the link and put them in the folder.
+- You should start by downloading the data from the link described above (the folder that contain the data is: `twitter-datasets.zip`) and put them in our folder.
 - Install the packages that we need to run our models :
 ```
 $ pip install -r packages.txt